20 FAQs on security and anti-virus software.

 It's sensible to select security software from a recognised software company.
 This should give you confidence that the software will continue to be updated as new threats emerge.

 These packages aren't designed for businesses.
 They may take longer to set up and manage than standalone, centralised or cloud software.
 You may also find the features are limited compared to paid-for software.

 Ultimately, you need to evaluate free security software in the same way as any other package.
 If it doesn't fit your requirements, free software may be a false economy.

 Prices vary, but expect to pay around £20 - £50 per computer, including updates for two years of protection.

 Always check how much it costs to maintain your subscription and continue to receive updates once you have bought the software.
 It’s essential, often the updates end up costing many times the original purchase price of the software.

 You should install security software on every computer and server in your business that runs Microsoft Windows.

-You should also consider installing it on computers with other operating systems (like Apple Macs) and perhaps on mobile devices, too.
+You should also consider installing it on computers with other operating systems (like Macs) and perhaps on mobile devices, too.

 16. Is it easy to set up security software?